adeets-22/adeets-22.github.io/index.md

 hi! welcome to my corner of the internet. i'm aditi.

-i enjoy building in the world of internet money (since 2017!).
+i enjoy building in the world of internet money – and have been since 2017.

 for fun, i like to take care of my plants, read any research by [nava ashraf](https://ashrafnava.wordpress.com/) or [nadia eghbal](https://nadiaeghbal.com/oss/), and think about political economics.